It's no longer a question of staying healthy.

-"Good lord, woman," she said once they were settled.
+"Good lord, woman!' she said once they were settled.
 "How can you stand it under here?"

-"S'freezin'" Daria grumbled before pulling the covers down from her head.
+"S'freezin'," Daria grumbled before pulling the covers down from her head.

-"That's just the fever talking."
+"Oh, pshaw.
+That's just the fever talking."

 "Just sweat and spit, promise.
 So . . . don't you have classes to go to instead of bugging me?"

-"I only had two today," said Jane.
-"I was able to work out a personal day thing with the profs, though.
+"Yeah, but there were only two, and I was able to work out a personal day thing with the profs.
 I'll just have to art extra hard next week for 'em.
-If I could've worked it out sooner, I would have brought some orange juice with the soup.
-Not that you're getting the soup yet, mind."
+If I coulda worked it out sooner, I would have brought some orange juice with the soup.
+Not that you're getting the soup yet, mind you."